Indications of Windows Media Player Cannot Play the File Error

 If Windows Media Player stopped working after the latest Windows update, you can easily verify it using System Restore.

-• Go to System Properties pane, select System Restore
+- Go to the System Properties pane, select System Restore

-• Follow the prompts to select the restore point just before the updates triggered the problem.
+- Follow the prompts to select the restore point just before the updates trigger the problem.
 Then run the system restore process.
 This process may take a while to complete.

 Method 5: Use the proper codec for the media files